bkasprzyk19/reading-notes/code201/class-02.md

-## soon to be notes but i broke the code
+## soon to be notes but i broke it

 ## Reading